In the heart of Australia lies Alice Springs, an oasis in the true sense of the word.

 Explore the grandeur of Kings Canyon

 Halfway between Alice Springs and Uluru lies Kings Canyon, an ancient formation of soaring red rock faces with dense palm forests below.
 About 600 species of plants and animals live here, alongside the Luritja Aboriginal people, who have called the Watarrka National Park area home for more than 20,000 years.
-Climb to the top of the rim of Kings Canyon at sunrise or sunset.
+Climb to the top of Kings Canyon at sunrise or sunset.
 The challenging six kilometre (3.7 mile) Kings Canyon Rim Walk takes three to four hours.
 You can also take a guided rim walk with an Aboriginal elder and learn about the significance of the area to its traditional owners.
-The shorter and easier Kings Creek Walk at the canyon base leads you through lush ferns and eucalypts to a platform with views of the sheer canyon walls above.
-If you'd like to rest your legs, you can explore the landscape from the back of a camel, take the scenic route on a helicopter flight, or tour Kings Creek Station by quad bike.
+The shorter and easier Kings Creek Walk at the base leads you through lush ferns and eucalypts to a platform with views of the canyon walls above.
+If you'd like to rest your legs, you can explore the landscape from the back of a camel, a helicopter or on a quad bike.

 Spend some time at Uluru